Luciusp/ffxiv-guides/Anabaseios/guide.md

 ##### _Dividing Wings + Touchdown_:
 Have DPS go left, T/H go right when resolving the web stack.
 The tethered players need to point the cone away from the boss.
 They can almost stand on the spear.
 [Clip](https://clips.twitch.tv/StrongBloodyOstrichSaltBae-Qm2B53ybMNscNE8s)

+##### _Dividing Wings + Entangling Web x2+ Stacks:_
+Have players form a conga line to determine where they should go for placing their web AOEs at the south of the arena.
+The two tether players point their tether east/west and slightly north to avoid cleaving the party.
+All remaining players should stack in the center to take the soak.
+The two tethered players need to _quickly_ run through the webbing to free the stack players so they can take their AOEs south in the same spots as the prior AOE group.
+[Clip](https://clips.twitch.tv/FastAffluentSowNerfBlueBlaster-VsHcaXpHNVr3CvUM)

 # The Eleventh Circle
 ### Marker Setup
 # The Twelfth Circle